ldelouw/zone2ldif/README.md

 ## Import the zone to IPA

-Esure the zone does not exist in IPA, if so, delete it or adjust the LDIF file.
+Ensure the zone does not exist in IPA, if so, delete it or adjust the LDIF file.

 ```bash
 ldapadd -x -W -D cn="Directory Manager" < example.com.ldif
 ```

 # Note
 This procedure is not supported by Red Hat.
-As of 2019-01-08, it works with IPA 4.6.4 delivered with RHEL 7.6.
+However,  as of 2019-01-08, it is working with IPA 4.6.4 delivered with RHEL 7.6.